What is tummy time?

 Tummy time is (no prizes for guessing!) time your baby spends lying down on their tummy.
 It’s something all new parents are advised to plan into their baby’s day – to help their baby develop neck control and strengthen the upper-body muscles they’ll need, in the months to come, for rolling and crawling.

-How soon should I start tummy time?
+How soon can I start tummy time?

 You can start tummy time in your baby’s very first few days.